rohailamalik/matlab-simulink-mcp/README.md

 - Read, write, and run MATLAB code and scripts
 - Parse and interact with Simulink files
 - Access MATLAB workspace variables and outputs (including visualizations)
-- Basic safety layer to prevent execution of unsafe commands (configurable)
+- Basic safety layer to prevent execution of unsafe commands in LLM generated code
-- Non-blocking execution (async MATLAB engine calls)
+- Non-blocking execution (asyncronous MATLAB engine calls)
 - Automatic installation of MATLAB Engine package if unavailable

 ## Requirements